RosieLane1023/git_workshop/key_commands.md

-git checkout version_string filename    restores an old file git checkout -b branch_name    start a new branch from whichever file your head is currently in. git branch        tells you branch info - what branch you are on, and which others exist.
+git checkout version_string filename    restores an old file git checkout -b branch_name    start a new branch from whichever file your head is currently in. git branch        tells you branch info - what branch you are on, and which others exist. git checkout new_branch    can also use this to move head between branches